 Action Taken By School: NYCC-FLSAOM released a memo from the Dean was disseminated to AOM Faculty with notification of the CA clinical requirements for Clinical Supervision.
-Although NYCC's initial memo does indicate that students will be supervised per CA regulations, the school defines being 'physically present' as, 'the faculty clinician is on the clinic premises and immediately available for direction and supervision of the students during all phases of the patient visit.
-This definition only matches California's definition of 'close proximity' not 'physically present' as is required when the clinical students are needling the patient.
-NYCC-FLSAOM remains non-compliant with regulation 1399.434 (h).
+Although NYCC's initial memo does indicate that students will be supervised per CA regulations, this is not factually correct.
+The Board requires direct supervision with each supervisor present in the exam room during needling, not somewhere in the facility.
+The school defines being 'physically present' as, 'the faculty clinician is on the clinic premises and immediately available for direction and supervision of the students during all phases of the patient visit.
+This definition does not meet California's definition of 'physically present' as is required when the clinical students are needling the patient.
+As a result, NYCC-FLSAOM remains non-compliant with regulation 1399.434 (h).
 In subsequent communication with the Board, the school has indicated that they are unwilling to make the required changes to bring the school into compliance with respect to clinical supervision.